 - The ‘Hel van het Noorden’ will be rowed under the provisions of the KNRB regiment for rowing races, for so much as a judge finds necessary.

-- The ‘Hel van het Noorden’ will be rowed on Sunday the 28th of November, 2021 on the Eemskanaal from Pole 10 to 4
+- The ‘Hel van het Noorden’ will be rowed on Sunday the 28th of November, 2021 on the Eemskanaal from post 17 to 23.

 - Registration opens on Sunday the 7th of November at 12:00

 - Registration closes on Wednesday the 24th of November at 18:00

 - The drawing of lots will be on Friday the 26th of November at 20:00

 - Races with three or less admissions will not be raced, or will be included in a different race.